 Laying the foundation up front for support of the eLearning content will ensure a smooth passage through the initial training and allows it to become a reusable asset.

 Getting Buy-In on Your Training Strategy

-Once you’ve addressed the questions above and conducted a thorough analysis of the budget and timeline, as well as a training needs analysis, you’ll be ready to pitch leadership on the strategy.
+Once you’ve addressed the questions above, conducted a thorough training needs analysis, and defined a budget and timeline, you’ll be ready to pitch leadership on the recommended strategy.

-You won’t have all the answers about the complexity or level of interactivity of your eLearning at this point, but it’s important to demonstrate your expertise with training analysis, strategies, and development and to show that if the team decides that highly-interactive training such as gamification is best, you have the expertise to ensure excellence in the development and execution of the courses.
+You won’t have all the answers at this point, but it’s important to demonstrate your expertise and thoroughness with the training analysis, strategies, and development and to show that if the team decides that highly-interactive training is best, you have the ability to ensure excellence in delivering on a gamification training approach.